 - War Time Leader.
 Jefferson was elected governor of Virginia in 1799 during the War of Independence.
 Jefferson would later be criticised for his conduct by his political enemies.
-However the Virginia assembly later cleared him of all criticism and passed a resolution offering appreciation of his conduct.
+However, the Virginia assembly later cleared him of all criticism and passed a resolution offering an appreciation of his conduct.

 - Adoption of the Dollar In 1792 Congress approved Jefferson’s plan of using a decimal currency, independent of the British Pound.

 - Minister to France.
-During his time in Paris from 1784-1789 he worked to improved trade negations between the fledgling American nation and other European counties.
+During his time in Paris from 1784-1789, he worked to improved trade negations between the fledgeling American nation and other European counties.
 Whilst in France he looked closely at the example of the French revolution and saw the mistakes America should try to avoid

 - Purchase of lands to the West.
 One of Jefferson’s most remarkable achievements was the Louisiana Purchase (1803).
 In this he managed to purchase significant stretches of land in the West of America.
 This would prove to be very important with the expansion of America into the West.
 Without it the US may have remained a fractured nation.

 - Attempts to abolish slavery.
-Although a slave owner Jefferson, disliked Slavery and thought is should discontinue.
+Although a slave owner Jefferson disliked Slavery and thought is should discontinue.
 He made several attempts to stop its spread, often unsuccessfully.
-Notably in 1784 his provision banning slavery was narrowly defeated.
-It was defeated by only 1 vote.
-Had John Beatty not been sick the vote would have been different.
+Notably, in 1784, his provision banning slavery was narrowly defeated.
+It was defeated by only one vote.
+Had John Beatty not been sick, the vote would have been different.
 Jefferson was later to remark.

 “We see the fate of millions unborn hanging on the tongue of one man, and heaven was silent in that awful moment”

 Most Consider Jefferson’s attempts a failure, but it did help to shape opinions, which would eventually bear fruit at the end of the American Civil war in 1867

 Thomas Jefferson: A Life